 7. NOTIFICATIONS.
 Following review by the Registrar and CPR Subcommittee of APC, the Subcommittee Chair will notify the student and faculty advisor of the decision.
 The Subcommittee Chair and Registrar will finalize the decision by signing the proposal.
 The proposal and any accompanying documentation will be added to the student’s confidential file in the Registrar’s Office.

 Students may designate a minor field of specialization, although minors are not required for graduation.
-The requirements for these academic minors are described in the catalog: Africana studies, anthropology, art, art history, Asian studies, biology, chemistry, classics, classical studies, communication studies, computer science, dance, data science, economics, English, English writing, environmental studies, French, German, health, history, international business, international studies, journalism, linguistics, management, mathematics, museum studies, music, Nordic studies, philosophy, physical education, physics, psychology, religion, secondary education, social welfare, sociology, Spanish, theatre, women and gender studies, K–12 teaching of art, and K–12 teaching of music.
+The requirements for these academic minors are described in the catalog: Africana studies, anthropology, applied leadership studies, art, art history, biology, chemistry, Chinese studies, classics, classical studies, communication studies, computer science, dance, data science, economics, English, English writing, environmental science, environmental studies, exercise science, French, German, health promotion, history, international business, international studies, journalism, linguistics, management, mathematics, museum studies, music, musical theatre, Nordic studies, philosophy, physics, psychology, religion, secondary education, social welfare, sociology, Spanish, theatre, visual communication, women and gender studies, and K–12 teaching of art.
 Students must have a C (2.00) average in the number of hours required for the minor.